DineshKatravath/da6401_assignment2/README.md

 ## Assignment Outline

-- In this assignment I tried to build a CNN model using pytorch.
+- In this assignment I tried to build a CNN model using lightning pytorch.

 ## How to create a model ?